 Model 6 - RATE ~ 1 + (1|PARTICIPANT) converged.

 Bayes factor provides strong evidence that the model with SYLLABLES population-level factor represents the data better than the model with no population-level factors (intercept-only model) (Model 4-6 Bayes factor ≫100).
-Plots Na-b represent the process of Markov chains fitting and resulting distribution of the factors for Models 4 and 6 accordingly (S2 label stands for logarithmical length of an utterance in syllables, i.e. log(SYLLABLES)).
-Plot Na.
+Plots 11a-b represent the process of Markov chains fitting and resulting distribution of the factors for Models 4 and 6 accordingly (S2 label stands for the logarithmical length of an utterance in syllables, i.e. log(SYLLABLES)).

+Plot 11a.
 Model 4 Markov chains fitting and resulting distribution.